sethusaim/wafer-fault-kubernetes/README.md

 Once the models are trained,they are tested againist the test data and model score is found out.Now MLFlow is used for logging the parameters,metrics and models to the server.
 Once the logging of parameters,metrics and models is done.
 A load production model is triggered to which will get the top models based on metrics and then transitioned to production or staging depending on the condition.

 ### Post Model Training
 The solution application is exposed as API using FastAPI and application is dockerized using Docker.
 MLFlow setup is done in an AWS EC2 instance .
-CI-CD pipeline is created which will deploy the application to AWS Elastic Container Service, whenever new code is commmited to GitHub.
+CI-CD pipeline is created which will deploy the application to AWS Elastic Kubernetes Service, whenever new code is commmited to GitHub.

 #### Technologies Used
 - Python